fonoster/routr/docs/concepts.md

   spec:
     location:
       telUri: 'tel:17066041487'
-      aorLink: 'sip:john@sip.local'      # This is the sip uri of an agent that is spected to be logged in
+      aorLink: 'sip:john@sip.local'      # This is the sip uri of an agent that is expected to be logged in
 ```

 Easy right?
 Any incoming call from this Gateway and DID will be routed to "Jhon Doe" @ Ocean New York.